olegantonyan/rustygem/README.md

 ## Usage

-Call `Rustygem.perfrom` with a Hash argument, like this `{ some_integer: 32, some_string: 'hello' }`.
+Call `Rustygem.perform` with a Hash argument, like this `{ some_integer: 32, some_string: 'hello' }`.
 Refer to source code to see how it works.

 ## Development